nprapps/interactive-template/readme.rst

 The template also includes a task (``docs``) for downloading Google Docs, much the same way as Sheets.
 They'll be cached as ``.docs.txt`` in the data folder, and then loaded as ArchieML.

-Access to Docs requires your machine to have a Google OAuth token, which is largely the same as described in `this post
+Access to Docs requires your machine to have a
+Google OAuth token, which is largely the same as described in `this post
 <http://blog.apps.npr.org/2015/03/02/app-template-oauth.html>`_.
+You can obtain a token by running ``grunt google-auth``.

 Client-side Code
 ----------------